 Where and when

-If you look up the migration patterns of the blue whale, you will find that they travel extreme distances throughout the year, however much of the population of the south coast of Sri Lanka stay in the area year round.
-This population is actually compiled of pygmy blue whales, but from looking at their massive 25 metre long bodies, you wouldn’t know it.
+If you look up the migration patterns of the blue whale, you will find that they travel extreme distances throughout the year, however much of the population stay in the area year-round.
+The Sri Lanka population is actually compiled of pygmy blue whales, but from looking at their massive 25-metre-long bodies, you wouldn’t know it.

 This may be the largest concentration of blue whales anywhere on earth, but their exact movements and or migrations are not fully understood yet.
 Despite this, after years of research, our guide has discovered March and April are the best times to see the blue whales due to a number of factors, including weather and water visibility.